jrief/django-formset/docs/source/django-formset.rst

 	  ...
 	</django-formset>

-An optional attribute to this webcomponent is ``withhold-feedback``.
-By setting this to ``messages``, ``errors``, ``warnings``, ``success``, or any combination of thereof, we can withhold the feedback immediately shown after the user types into a field or whenever a field looses focus.
-When combining two or more of those values, separate them by spaces.
+An optional attribute to this web component is ``withhold-feedback``.
+By setting this to ``messages``, ``errors``, ``warnings``, ``success``, or any combination of thereof, we can withhold the feedback, which is shown immediately after the user types into a field or when a field looses focus.
+When combining two or more "withhold feedback" values, separate them by spaces, for instance ``withhold-feedback="warnings success"``.

-Adding ``messages`` to ``withhold-feedback="..."`` means, that the error messages below the field will not be rendered when the user blurs a field with invalid data.
+Adding ``messages`` to ``withhold-feedback="..."`` means, that the error message below the field will not be rendered when the user blurs a field with invalid data.

 Adding ``errors`` to ``withhold-feedback="..."`` means, that the border does not change color